microsoft/calculator/docs/ManualTests.md

 *Expected: All buttons are present and the up arrow is grayed out.*
 6. For Scientific Mode: At a Smaller Scale
 *Expected: All buttons are present and the up arrow is able to be toggled.*
-7. For Programmer Mode: At a Any Scale
+7. For Programmer Mode: At an Any Scale
 *Expected: All buttons are present and the up arrow is able to be toggled.*
 8. For Converter Mode: While Scaling
 *Expected: The number pad and input areas move around each other gracefully.*